succinctlabs/op-succinct/book/advanced/prove-scripts.md

 ### DA Compatibility

 Reuse cache files with the same DA backend that produced them.
-EigenDA uses a different witness format from Ethereum DA.
+Ethereum DA and AltDA use the same witness format, while EigenDA uses a different format.
+A shared format does not make cache files interchangeable between DA backends.

 ### Cache Management